eudoxia0/eudoxia0.github.io/article/_drafts/letting-claude-play-text-adventures.md

     - the game is very open-world, and from the very start you can wander around most of the game map before you are forced to engage with the first puzzle of the game

+# Small Worlds

 - needed something smaller
 - claude can make its own games
   - there's no inform7 package for nixos
   - so i had to use inform6
   - asked claude to write small "Portal test chamber" type games
     - a small, single room, escape the room type game, which Claude beat in less than 10 turns
     - then larger, multi-room heist game
       - this one was more fun
       - claude beats it in the normal harness but it takes a while
       - i thought it would be large enough to try a different harness
       - new harness: show only the last five turns, give claude a working memory
       - claude gets caught up in all this bullshit
         - trapped by a red herring: a garden with a well, kept trying to go down the well
+- tangent: transmission?

 [hack]: https://luma.com/ycc02hpc